JuanJimenez30/OPProject340/doc/Object-Oriented-Design/GreensboroLawncareCompany(GLC)Design.md

 #### 2.2.2 Actor: Customer
 ##### 2.2.2.1 Sign Up
 A customer can sign up to create their profile with their name, email, password, and address.
-Emails must be unique.
 ##### 2.2.2.2 Log In
-A customer shall be able to sign in using their registred email and password.
-After logging in, the customer shall be directed their dashboard where they see an overview of their subscriptions.
+A customer shall be able to sign in using their registered email and password.
+After logging in, the customer shall be directed the home screen where tabs are present to either see services, view their cart and leave a feedback.
-##### 2.2.2.3 Browse Produce Boxes
+##### 2.2.2.3 Browse services
-A customer shall be able to view available produce boxes.
-They can do this from the home page or using a search function.
-They can also filter boxes by name, descriptions, or farm.
-They will also be able to select one box and view more details.
+A customer shall be able to view available services.
+They can do this from the services tab.
+They will also be able to select one service and view more details.
-##### 2.2.1.4 Subscribe to Produce Box
+##### 2.2.1.4 Subscribe to service
-Upon selecting a box, a customer shall be able to subscribe for the box using a one-click action.
-This box will then appear on their dashboard, and they will be able to ammend the subscription.
+Upon selecting a service, a customer shall be able to subscribe to the service using a one-click action.
+The customer will be redirected to their cart and will be able to remove the service from their cart.
-##### 2.2.1.5 Review Produce Box
+##### 2.2.1.5 Review service
-A customer may write a review for a box they subscribed to.
-They will be able to rate the box based on freshness and delivery.
+A customer may write a review for a service they subscribed to or purchased.
+They will be able to rate the service based on quality.
+##### 2.2.1.6 Update profile
+A customer shall be able to modify their profile by going to their profile page.
+They can change their email, password, and address, phone number, and add a card on their profile.

 ## 3. UML Class Diagram
 ![UML Class Diagram](https://github.com/csc340-uncg/f25-team0/blob/main/doc/Object-Oriented-Design/class-diagram.png)